See this page in: English

-- Hermit flower beetles (Osmoderma) are large grubs associated with old, rotting wood.
+- The larva or grubs of Hermit flower beetles feed on old, rotting wood.

-- Grape pelidnotas (Pelidnota punctata) are large beetles that mostly feed on grape leaves.
+- Grape pelidnotas are large beetles that mostly feed on grape leaves.

-- Both beetles do not cause much damage are not considered to be pests.
+- Both beetles do not cause much damage to plants.

 There are three species of Osmoderma present in North America.
 Two of these are found in Minnesota.
 The most common is O.eremicola, commonly called the hermit flower beetle.